Pirmayr/Run2/Commands.md

 #### gettokens

-returns the tokenized contents of a text or a text file
+returns the tokenized contents of a text

-* textorpath: text or path to a file
+* string: text

 Examples: